Answer Keys

 47 E. Sign representing “20” has become simpler, formerly needing two hands to show and later only one hand.

-48 В. Middle of the paragraph compares how hearing and deaf individuals mime a story about a cat walking down the street.
+48 В. The middle of the paragraph compares how hearing and deaf individuals mime a story about a cat walking down the street.

 49 В. Below the middle of the paragraph.
 Similar signs in combinations can have different meanings.